 You have the option of claiming the standard deduction OR itemizing deductions on your income tax return.
 We go over the differences in the standard deduction and itemized deductions in this article.

-In short review, a standard deduction is a fixed amount that everyone gets.
+In short, a standard deduction is a fixed amount that everyone gets.
 It ensures all taxpayers have at least some income that is not subject to the federal income tax.

 An itemized deduction comes from a list of expenses the IRS approved as eligible tax deductions to help decrease an individual’s taxable income.
 The sum of these itemized deductions is used to lower your adjusted gross income (AGI).
 Depending on the amount of itemized deductions you qualify to claim, itemizing can result in a larger reduction than the standard deduction.

 You cannot claim the standard deduction and itemized deductions in the same year.